papadiscobravo/National-Park-Places-and-Scale/README.md

         Lat vs Area
         Long vs Area

+1. make sure HTML and CSS are making the page look really sharp``

-Don't put logic on the outermost level of any of these files.
+Benji advises: Don't put logic on the outermost level of any of these files.
 Everything we do, put it into a function.

 #### instructions